pronajitdey/CineVault_CS-744_DECS_Project_IITB/README.md

 - A `std::list` to maintain order of access (LRU order), front of list is most recent and back of list is least recent
 - A `std::unordered_map` for O(1) lookups
 - `std::mutex` and `std::lock_guard` for thread-safety

+## Performance & Scaling

+**Current Performance:**

+Read-Heavy Workload: CPU bottleneck

+Write-Heavy Workload: I/O bottleneck

+Connection Management
+Uses per-thread connection pooling: each of default 8 threads maintains one persistent MySQL connection for reuse.

+Enforces connection limit of 100 (safety mechanism that clears all connections when limit reached, forcing threads to create new ones).

+Bottleneck Analysis
+Reads limited by: CPU (95% utilization), not I/O or memory

+Writes limited by: Disk I/O (95% utilization, I/O await time of 675 ms)

+Scaling Strategies
+To scale reads: Increase CPU cores, add database read replicas, or optimize JSON serialization

+To scale writes: Use NVMe storage,or implement write batching